 Parents/guardians and students are urged to log into Aspen to view student progress weekly.
 If parents/guardians have questions concerning the academic progress of the student or questions concerning the student’s overall adjustment to the school, they have several options:

 - Contact the appropriate counselor.

 - Contact the appropriate department supervisor.
 Only the final grade for each course appears on the student’s permanent transcript.

 Click to access: HCRHS Staff Contact Information.

-2) Unless there are extenuating circumstances, students with extended absences are expected to resolve incompletes no later than 10 days from the end of the first semester and 10 days from the end of the school year.
-Unresolved “I’s” will be automatically turned into a grade of “F” after the 10 day period.
+2) Unless there are extenuating circumstances, students are expected to resolve incompletes no later than 10 school days from the end of the marking period.
+Unresolved “I’s” will be automatically turned into ther earned grade after 10 days.
 If an extension is sought, a request must go through the subject supervisor.

 To receive an HCRHS Diploma, all HCRHS students must achieve a passing score on any required New Jersey State assessment(s) or other designated, substitute assessment(s) approved by the New Jersey Department of Education.
 Students who perform below statewide standards shall be provided with a comprehensive individualized assessment as specified in N.J.A.C.
 6:8-3.4.
 On the basis of assessment students shall be provided with the services needed to remedy those identified deficiencies, which shall include but not be limited to the development and implementation of an individual student improvement plan.